Chibuzo15/mark1-variants/README.md

 ## Notes

-All code is vanilla JavaScript (no frameworks needed).
 The variants use the `cf:` prefix for scoped Tailwind classes to avoid conflicts with existing site styles.

 Built with attention to:
 - Responsive design (mobile + desktop)